openebs-archive/openebs-docs/docs/redis.md

 datadir-rd-2   Bound     pvc-2b5f2c11-f91f-11e8-97c6-42010a80022c   5G         RWO            openebs-cstor-sparse   1h
 ```

-Get the status of persistent volumes using following command.
+Get the status of persistent volumes using the following command.
 Here replica count is 3 .
 So 3 PVs will be created.

 ```
 kubectl get pv